MA806P/SwiftDemo/README.md

 #### Objects and Classes

- an initializer to set up the class when an instance is created.
+ An initializer to set up the class when an instance is created.
 Use init to create one.
+ Every property needs a value assigned—either in its declaration or in the initializer.

+ Use deinit to create a deinitializer if you need to perform some cleanup before the object is deallocated.

+ Subclasses include their superclass name after their class name, separated by a colon.

+ Methods on a subclass that override the superclass’s implementation are marked with override—overriding a method by accident, without  override, is detected by the compiler as an error.
+The compiler also detects methods with override that don’t actually override any     method in the superclass.

+ In addition to simple properties that are stored, properties can have a getter and a setter.

+ #### Enumerations and Structures